Do what we do in New York City's colder months -- grab a coat and head out to enjoy the seasonal festivities and fun winter activities!

 Visit the Butterfly Conservatory

-Located at the American Natural History Museum, this annual event takes place from the end of November through May of the next year, making it the perfect winter activity.
+Located at the American Museum of Natural History, this annual event takes place from the end of November through May of the next year, making it the perfect winter activity.

 You'll find more than 500 butterflies fluttering around all kinds of beautiful tropical plants inside the museum's Butterfly habitat.